My Cat Has a Bald Spot Above Their Eye: Should I Be Worried? Vet-Approved Causes & Care Tips

 Medications

-Some medication may cause slowed or poor hair turnover, meaning that these cats’ haircoats can become thin, and lackluster.
+Some medications may cause slowed or poor hair turnover, meaning that these cats’ haircoats can become thin, and lackluster.
 A common medication that can contribute to this is a corticosteroid.
 The longer a cat takes this medication, the more likely adverse effects such as balding or hair thinning will be seen.
 Unfortunately, there’s not much you can do about this form of balding, but speak to your vet if you suspect this may be occurring.

 Allergies